 Reform and revitalization in higher education are essential elements for the Ummah's awakening and for the realization of its civilizational aspirations and the success of its global mission.
-This paper calls for reforming our approach to education particularly through the Islamization of Knowledge so that both divine and human sources are integrated into a powerful whole with Revealed knowledge providing a comprehensive, spiritual and moral guidance in the sphere of human action, universal laws, and scientific and technological knowledge as tools for that action.
-The International Islamic University in Malaysia (founded in 1984) is used as a case study to illustrate the success and viability of putting the concepts of the Islamization of Knowledge into a university educational plan.
+This paper calls for reforming the current approach to education to integrate divine sources and human resources into a powerful whole providing a comprehensive, spiritual and moral guidance in the sphere of human knowledge, action and universal laws.
+The International Islamic University in Malaysia (founded in 1984) is used as a case study to illustrate the success of this approach and the viability of putting these ideas and concepts into a university educational plan.